qgis-ch/mini-ws-gpxtracks/README.md

 When we now start the animation or use the temporal time slider the visible length of the track should animate linearly.

 So far it doesn't take into account different speeds along the track, but assumes a constant speed over the whole track.

+Here is the result style file for the GPS track Linestring [track_style1.qml](track_style1.qml) containing the steps mentioned above.